-St. John’s Anglican Church, 85 Carleton Street in Saint John familiarly called “the stone church” was designated a National Historic Site in 1987 because it is one of the earliest and best examples of a Gothic Revival church, in the Romantic phase, in Canada.
+St. John’s Stone Church, commonly referred to as “the stone church,” was recognized as a National Historic Site in 1987 for being an early and exceptional example of a Gothic Revival church in its Romantic phase in Canada.

-The church includes a chancel built in 1872 to designs by local architect Matthew Stead, which follows a later, more historically correct phase of the Gothic Revival, known as Ecclesiological Gothic Revival.
+The church also features a chancel, constructed in 1872 following designs by local architect Matthew Stead.
+This later addition adheres to a more historically accurate version of Gothic Revival, known as Ecclesiological Gothic Revival.

 This post has already been read 2883 times!